-Current Year: The decrease in the unemployment rate over prior years may indicate growth in jobs and/or that fewer people who are available to work have been actively looking for work in the prior 4 weeks of the survey.
-Data is from the American Community Survey (U.S. Census Bureau) and Peak Year reflects the highest since 2005 (the oldest readily available data set).
+Current Year: The decrease in the unemployment rate over prior years may indicate growth in jobs and/or that fewer people who are available to work have been actively looking for work.
+Data is from the AZ Office of Employment and Population Statistics in cooperation with the US Dept of Labor, Bureau of Labor Statistics.
+Peak Year reflects the highest since 1990 (the oldest readily available data set).